R3ap3r0fS0uls/Daedalus/README.md

 # Installation Instructions
 1. Extract V1.2.zip and copy the contents into (Icarus-Root)/Icarus/Binaries/Win64;
 2. Then, in that same folder, create a folder and call it "mods", this is where you'll put .dll mods (Not xinput.dll or daedalus.dll).
-3. This isn't releated to this mod loader, however some of my mods rely on this.
-Create a folder and call it "mods" in (Icarus-Root)/Icarus/Content/Paks.
-This is where all mods that have a .pak file extention will go.

 # Notes
 * The mod loader is not currently supported in dx12, so when starting Icarus, select dx11.